Table of Contents

 Make sure your social media profiles are filled with key information, and make sure they are active.
 Engage with people on your profiles or pages.
 Let them know that your business is alive.

 Also, pay attention to your website.
 Does it provide value to the visitor?
 Will that new customer or client walk away from your website with a better idea of what you are all about?
 Seek out professional advice on how to improve your site.
+Also, don’t forget to capture visitors via an email autoresponder and start an email marketing campaign.

 Add yourself to directories including Yelp.
 You would be surprised at how much traffic you could receive from these sources.
 Remember, the more eyes on your business, the greater the chance that a percentage will turn into new customers.